pritishacharyacmc/dpdpa-infra-repo/README.md

     Uncomment the data "google_compute_region_network_endpoint_group" "gke_neg" block in load_balancer.tf.
     Run terraform apply again.
 Terraform will now find the NEG created in the previous step and build the full load balancer stack.

+   Default Node Configuration -2 Nodes

-    # How to Execute the provision.sh Script
+    **# How to Execute the provision.sh Script**

-This guide explains how to use the `provision.sh` script to interactively deploy infrastructure components defined in this repository.
+**This guide explains how to use the `provision.sh` script to interactively deploy infrastructure components defined in this repository.
+**
 ---

 ## Prerequisites